 Almost without exception, the properties across Blacket were designed and constructed in stone.
 The district became, in 1972, the first part of the City of Edinburgh to be designated a Conservation Area in recognition of its unique architectural and historic qualities.

 This web site is mounted on behalf of the Blacket Association in the hope it will be of interest and assistance both to members of the Association and the public more generally.
-While reasonable efforts have been made to try and ensure the information contained on this site is accurate, the Editor or Site Manager would welcome suggestions for corrections and additions.
+While reasonable efforts have been made to try and ensure the information contained on this site is accurate, we would welcome suggestions for corrections and additions.